ioctl_tty — ioctls for terminals and serial lines

 exclusive mode, place a nonzero value in the location

-pointed to by argp
+pointed to by argp; otherwise,

-place zero in *argp
+place zero in *argp.

-Argument: void
+TIOCNXCLArgument: void

 Disable exclusive mode.

-Argument: int
+TIOCGETDArgument: int

 *argp